Get Experienced Help With Your Workers’ Compensation Claim For Carpal Tunnel Syndrome

 - Working at a cash register

 - Other repetitive movements at work, including repetitive grasping

-Recently, the Mayo Clinic conducted a study of its own employees in attempt to refute the assumption that typing causes carpal tunnel.
+Recently, the Mayo Clinic conducted a study of its own employees in an attempt to refute the assumption that typing causes carpal tunnel syndrome.
 However, responses may have been swayed by employees’ fear of losing their jobs.
 No independent study has been conducted, and typing on a computer keyboard is one of the most commonly identified causes of carpal tunnel syndrome.

-Symptoms of carpal tunnel include numbness in the fingers, primarily in the thumb, index and middle fingers.
+Symptoms of carpal tunnel syndrome include numbness in the fingers, primarily in the thumb and index and middle fingers.
 Pain in the wrist or hands is also a common symptom.
 Many people with carpal tunnel syndrome wake up in the morning with pain after a night of rest.

-If you are experiencing symptoms of carpal tunnel and you believe it is related to your work, seek medical attention with a doctor of your choice, report the workplace injury to your employer and contact our lawyers for workers’ compensation advice and guidance.
+If you are experiencing symptoms of carpal tunnel syndrome and you believe it is related to your work, seek medical attention with a doctor of your choice, report the workplace injury to your employer, and contact our lawyers for workers’ compensation advice and guidance.

-To schedule a free initial consultation call 651-333-3636.
+To schedule a free initial consultation, call 800-583-7016.
 Our attorneys can be reached 24/7 with our after-hours answering service and are available to schedule consultations to meet at your convenience.
 If your injury prevents you from visiting our staff in the office, we are happy to make home, hospital and off-site consultations by appointment.
 We represent clients in the Minneapolis/St. Paul area and statewide.